absyed1/verification-aware-speech-recognition/README.md

 # Verification-aware Speech Recognition
-Case study of CNN-based speech recognition evaluated with neural network verifiers for robustness analysis.
+A case study of CNN-based speech recognition evaluated with neural network verifiers for robustness analysis.
 This repository contains code associated with the paper:
 **Verification-Aware Convolution Neural Networks for Speech Recognition: A Case Study**,
 *Syed Ali Asadullah Bukhari, Barak A. Pearlmutter, and Rosemary Monahan*  *Formal Methods in Software Engineering (Formalise'26), 2026 (To Appear)*, DOI: https://doi.org/10.1145/3793656.3793683